ibm-cloud-docs/activity-tracker/ibm-internal-only/enable-ST.md

 5. Switch back to your service's account.
 6. Write a line to a log file in your service's cluster (e.g. `/var/log/test.log`) that looks like this: <br>` {"message":"This test log statement should be in STS and in Customer-Logging_Instance","saveServiceCopy":true,"logSourceCRN":"PUT YOUR SERVICE INSTANCE CRN HERE"}`
-7. Look in your STS LogDNA again, and verify that the line came through.
+7. Look in your STSender LogDNA again, and verify that the line came through.
 Click on the left of the line to expand it.
 8. Now go back to the customer account where your service instance is provisioned, and look at that LogDNA instance.
 You should also see the line there.
-9. As a further test, add `"saveServiceCopy":false` to the line, and verify that it *only* is saved for the customer, and not in your service's STS.
+9. As a further test, add `"saveServiceCopy":false` to the line, and verify that it *only* is saved for the customer, and not in your service's STSender.

 ## 5. Set up Activity Tracker
 {: #setup}